The nonlinear estimates on quantum Besov spaces: Quantum Besov spaces

 When $s\notin \bN,$ take $N=[s]$ and $m=1,$ then we obtain \eqref{s notin N}. \end{proof}

-It is worthy to notice that in the recent paper of Lafleche \cite{l2024}, he also gave a definition for the difference norm of quantum Besov spaces when $\theta=\hbar ,$ which can be generalized to every real antisymmetric $d\times d$ matrix:
+It is worth noting that in the recent paper of Lafleche \cite{l2024}, he also gave a definition for the difference norm of quantum Besov spaces when $\theta=\hbar ,$ which can be generalized to any real antisymmetric $d\times d$ matrix:

 In the classical case $\theta=0,$ Lafleche's definition is equivalent to our definition of difference norm (cf. e.g. \cite{Triebel}).
-It was conjectured in McDonald's paper \cite[Remark 3.16]{McNLE} that this equivalence holds for all real antisymmetric $d\times d$ matrix $\theta.$ We confirm this conjecture in the following theorem, which is the other main result in this subsection. \begin{theorem} If $p,q\in [1,\infty],s>0$ and $u\in B_{p,q}^s(\rd),$ then for $m,N\in \mathbb{N}$ such that $m+N>s$ and $0\le N<s,$ we have
+It was conjectured in McDonald's paper \cite[Remark 3.16]{McNLE} that this equivalence holds for any real antisymmetric $d\times d$ matrix $\theta.$ We confirm this conjecture in the following theorem, which is the other main result in this subsection. \begin{theorem} If $1\le p,q\le\fz,s>0$ and $u\in B_{p,q}^s(\rd),$ then for $m,N\in \mathbb{N}$ such that $m+N>s$ and $0\le N<s,$ we have

 \end{theorem}